optimagic-dev/optimagic/docs/source/index.md

 Tutorials
 ```

-New users of estimagic should read this first.
+New users of optimagic should read this first.

 ````